Veggie-Loaded Vegan Pasta with Lemon Basil Cashew Cream Sauce

 Scale

-• 8 ounces whole wheat pasta (see Recipe Notes)
+• 8 ounces fusilli or pasta of choice (see Recipe Notes)

 • 2 tablespoons olive oil